attacker145/CC3200-IoT/README.md

-# Updated Code for CC3200 Wi-Fi Project
+# Updated Code for the CC3200 Wi-Fi Project

 Project design files, explanations, and other important information at: http://www.cnktechlabs.com/CC3200.html